bdshaiful/YoutubeDownloader/README.md

 🔐 Note on Usage
 This script is for educational and personal use only.
 Downloading copyrighted content without permission may violate YouTube’s Terms of Service

+Open your CMD then type " pip install flask" but you have install python befor do it. then change directory by cd command. then run python yt-v2.py